 Val Guests other genre films include:- the comedy Mr Drakes Duck (1951) about a duck that lays radioactive eggs; Hammers Nigel Kneale adaptations The Quatermass Xperiment/The Creeping Unknown (1955) and Quatermass 2/The Enemy from Space (1957); the end of the world film The Day the Earth Caught Fire (1961); some scenes of Casino Royale (1967); the science-fiction/pop music film Toomorrow (1970); and the Hammer prehistoric film When Dinosaurs Ruled the Earth (1970).

-Nigel Kneales other teleplays were: The Quatermass Experiment (1953); 1984 (1954) from the George Orwell novel; Quatermass II (1955); Quatermass and the Pit (1958-9); The Road (1963) about a haunting that may in fact be an example of time travel; The Year of the Sex Olympics (1970) about a future where the populace is pacified by televised sexual competitions; Wine of India (1970) about a future society that enforces euthanasia; The Stone Tape (1972) about the investigation of ghostly phenomena; the tv series Beasts (1976); Quatermass/The Quatermass Conclusion (1979); the comedy series Kinvig (1981) about two sf fans who have a real encounter with a UFO; and the ghost story tv movie The Woman in Black (1989).
+Nigel Kneales other teleplays were: The Quatermass Experiment (1953); 1984 (1954) from the George Orwell novel; Quatermass II (1955); Quatermass and the Pit (1958-9); The Road (1963) about a haunting that may in fact be an example of time travel; The Year of the Sex Olympics (1970) about a future where the populace is pacified by televised sexual competitions; Wine of India (1970) about a future society that enforces euthanasia; The Stone Tape (1972) about the investigation of ghostly phenomena; the tv series Beasts (1976); Quatermass/The Quatermass Conclusion (1979); the comedy series Kinvig (1981) about an SF fans who has an encounter with aliens; and the ghost story tv movie The Woman in Black (1989).
 Kneales film scripts were Quatermass 2/The Enemy from Space (1957); The First Men in the Moon (1964) from the H.G.
 Wells novel; Hammers The Witches/The Devils Own (1966); Quatermass and the Pit (1967); and uncredited work on Halloween III: Season of the Witch (1982).